ShiroiSenshi812/ShiroiSenshi/README.md

 # ShiroiSenshi
-Just little JS DrumKit.
-This drumkit created for training in JS and for fun.
+Just my little practing in html, css, javascript, React.
 Enjoy and have fun with me)